Constant Bit-size Transformers Are Turing Complete: Proof of main results

 The vector $\vec{h}_i^{0.5}$ is mapped to $\FF(\vec{h}_i^{0.5})+\vec{h}_i^{0.5}$, which is $\vec{e}_{\delta(\sigma_{i-s(n)+1},q_i)}$ according to Equation (\ref{eq:ff}).
 Recall that $\delta(\sigma_{i-s(n)+1},q_i)=(\sigma_{i+1},q_{i+1})$, then one can see that the output layer outputs $(\sigma_{i+1},q_{i+1})$ as desired.

 Now, we have shown that $v_i=(\sigma_i,q_i)$ for any $i\geq 1$ and thus finished the proof. \end{proof}

-\begin{remark} As we can see from the proof, to simulate the given TM on longer inputs, what we need to do is just change the relative positional encoding according to Equation (\ref{eq:pos}), without changing all other model parameters. \end{remark}
+\begin{remark} As we can see from the proof, to simulate the given TM on longer inputs, what we need to do is just change the relative positional encoding according to Equation (\ref{eq:pos}), without changing all other model parameters. \end{remark} \begin{remark} We briefly compare our construction with existing Turing-completeness proofs and highlight why our construction achieves constant bit-size.
+In \citep{perez} and related follow-ups, the query may attend to many earlier tokens; when multiple positions tie for the maximum score, the hardmax outputs fractions such as $1/t$, which requires the precision to grow with $t$.
+The proof of \cite{tengyu} encodes the simulated circuit directly into the absolute positional encoding, rather than into the parameters.
+Consequently, as the circuit expands, the positional encoding must also grow in dimension, so the embedding size is no longer constant.

+In contrast, our construction leverages the automaton-like behavior of Post machines, which is simpler and more regular than the head movements of Turing machines or the wiring patterns of circuits.
+As a result, at each CoT step the query attends to exactly one token, specifically the token located $s(n)$ positions earlier.
+This fixed-offset attention can be implemented purely through a relative positional encoding, without any additional arithmetic operations.

+In particular, the input to $\hardmax$ is always one-hot, so is the resulted attention distribution.
+As an alternative of $\hardmax$, one could replace $\hardmax$ with the right-most hardmax function \citep{DBLP:conf/nips/Yang0A24}. \end{remark}

 Combining Theorems \ref{thm:upper} and \ref{thm:lower}, we immediately conclude our main theorem. \maintheorem*